 - Objective – to get players moving in varied ways with good precision and quality

-- Principle – movement of whole body, not just feet, to include a ball to establish the ready, read and react
+- Principle – movement of the whole body, not just feet, to include a ball to establish the ready, read and react

-Movement drills for warm ups
+Movement drills for warm-ups

 - ‘Groundstroke volley drill (1 player)’ – in service boxes with one player as feeder and the other moving.
-Moving player plays alternate groundstrokes and volleys, with emphasis on moving forwards to a variety of volleys and moving back for a variety of deeper groundstrokes
+Moving player plays alternate groundstrokes and volleys, with emphasis on moving forward to a variety of volleys and moving back for a variety of deeper groundstrokes

 - ‘Groundstroke volley drill (2 players)’ – as above with both players alternating groundstrokes and volleys

-- ‘One leg rally (1 player)’ – goal is to focus on positioning of outside/back leg in the set up on groundstrokes.
+- ‘One leg rally (1 player)’ – the goal is to focus on positioning of outside/back leg in the set up on groundstrokes.
 In service boxes with one player as feeder and the other moving.
-Moving player plays all groundstrokes off one leg to find good set up and maintain balance through the stroke
+Moving player plays all groundstrokes off one leg to find a good set up and maintain balance through the stroke

 - ‘One leg rally (2 players)’ – as above with both players playing off one leg

-- ‘Ker-plunk’ Aim is to judge positioning in relation to first bounce, and to have the second bounce on the racket placed on the ground.
+- ‘Ker-plunk’ Aim is to judge positioning in relation to first bounce and to have the second bounce on the racket placed on the ground.
 One point is earned every time the ball bounces on the strings

 - Objective – to play every shot on time and on balance with precision, care and intensity